MiltonGreat/Palmer-Penguins/README.md

 ### Overview

-The Palmer Penguins Dataset consists of data on penguin species from the Palmer Archipelago in Antarctica.
-The dataset includes various physical attributes like body mass, flipper length, and culmen dimensions for different penguin species.
-This dataset is great for exploratory data analysis, statistical modeling, and machine learning.
+The Palmer Penguins Dataset contains data on penguin species from the Palmer Archipelago in Antarctica.
+This dataset includes physical attributes such as body mass, flipper length, and culmen dimensions for three penguin species: Adelie, Chinstrap, and Gentoo.
+The project focuses on exploratory data analysis (EDA), data cleaning, feature transformation, and building a machine learning model to classify penguin species based on these physical attributes.

 ### Objectives